jaredly/j2/Roadmap.md

 - [ ] do analyze pass for types, decorating unresolved ones? hmm or actually I want a "verify" pass, I think.
 	- also if the "type" that something ends up being from getType is not a valid type, it should be null, right?

+- [x] actually resolve decorators
+- [ ] I might want to think about de-duping hashes in the output. they're getting pretty verbose.
+	- hmmm so 'alias' would be a single mapping.

 ## Transformer